 The Superintendent shall assign personnel only in positions for which they are qualified.

-The Superintendent shall not assign the relative of a school Principal to the school where the Principal is assigned unless the relative is not the spouse and was employed in that school during the 1989-90 school year.
-No spouse of a Principal shall be assigned to the school where the Principal is assigned unless the spouse was employed in the 1989-1990 school year and the District has no more than one (1) elementary school, one (1) middle school, and one (1) high school.
-A Principal’s spouse employed in the Principal’s school shall be evaluated by another school administrator.1
+The Superintendent shall not assign the relative of a school Principal to the school where the Principal is assigned.1

 The Superintendent shall not assign a classified employee to an alternative education program as defined in KRS 160.380 as part of any disciplinary action pursuant to KRS 161.011 or as part of a corrective action plan established pursuant to the District’s evaluation plan.